hofmockel-zz/php/README.md

 php
 ===

-This module when installed at sites/all/php will prevent the user from changing the state of the php filter module.
+This module when installed at sites/all/php will prevent the user from changing the state of the php filter module through the Drupal interface.
 This may be the smallest and most useful module ever!

 Installation